The National Environmental Education Foundation (NEEF) is proud to announce the awardees of the 2022-2023 Forest Service Greening STEM Grant.

 “We are thrilled to be working with our partners at the Forest Service on this program for the third year in a row,” said Robert Sendrey, program director for K-12 environmental education at NEEF.
 “Their continued investment in environmental education through the Greening STEM model will help prepare students to tackle today's environmental challenges and issues while introducing them to potential career opportunities in the field of STEM.”

 Following project completion, all resources and related content developed under these grants will be made available via NEEF's Greening STEM Hub.
-For examples of successful past projects, check out NEEF's collection of project videos and educational resources.

 The following five projects have been selected to receive Greening STEM grant funding:

 Creating River Stewards: Monitoring Water Quality on Public Lands

 - Nonprofit Partner: South Yuba River Citizens League

 - School Partners: Downieville Junior-Senior High, Downieville, CA; Bitney Prep Charter High School, Grass Valley, CA

 This is a continuation of a pilot project funded by the 2021 Forest Service Greening STEM Grant, which trained students in water quality monitoring practices at nearby Tahoe National Forest.
 Through this project, students will become active stewards of their local rivers, with experiences that will cultivate their interest in STEM content and provide them with the opportunity to work alongside scientists and FS professionals.

 Exploring San Juan Mountain Water Quality Through STEM